DrVenkataRajeshKumar/S13/README.md

 # S13

-for assignment A:   smallcoco was used to detect object from coco dataset
+for assignment A:   Smallcoco was used to detect object from coco dataset

 ![Image](https://github.com/DrVenkataRajeshKumar/S13/blob/master/Yolo.Ann.png)